yubinheo/Memoral_People/README.md

 Memorial People is a website developed with the aim of fostering gratitude
 for many meritorious people who sacrificed themselves for Korea.

-The "Sewol incident" incident, which has long been mentioned to many,
+The "Sewol incident", which has long been mentioned to many,
 has given us a lot of enlightenment.

 It's a site that was created to express our gratitude to the victims who have experienced such things.